mktung/the-pipe-strip/transcripts/transcript.md

 of anything, to me.
 He is remarkable, but this is so far beyond that.
 I think we might see that this work of art is revered and respected in years to come.
 Jim Davis is possibly a new master of the craft, a, a genius of the eye.
-They very well may say the same things about Jim Davis in 500 years that we say about the great philosophical and artistic masters from centuries ago.
+They very well may say the same things about Jim Davis in five hundred years that we say about the great philosophical and artistic masters from centuries ago.

 Jim Davis is a modern-day Socrates, or da Vinci, mixing both striking visual beauty with classical, daring, unheard of intellect.
 Look, he combines these